MsnBaker/MsnBaker-VGGT/README_ENGLISH.md

 Remember the path of the model weights file.
 And then remember to change the path of the model weights file in the code.

 ### (4) Run the code
+First, create a folder named "images", and put your input images in it.
-First, enter the project file directory, and run
+Then enter the project file directory, and run
 ```bash
 python demo_without_mask.py --data_path /PATH_TO_YOUR/images --ckpt_path /PATH_TO_YOUR/model.pt
 ```